scottnunemacher/dotfiles/README.md

 # My bash setup with a fancyprompt & ~/bin directory
 My personal bash setup using a .bash_aliases file and accompanying ~/bin directory that includes a fun fancyprompt and space for other future useful command line scripts.

 I hope this helps someone.

+MIT License.

 Enjoy.

 ## NOTE TO MYSELF: Clone Into a Non-Empty Home Directory
 Non-destructively clone the repo into a non-empty home directory on an Ubuntu/Debian server with the following commands.